 - Connectivity issues: WiFi or data connection

-- Absence of an important feature found in the previous firmware.
+- The absence of an important feature found in the previous firmware.

 Here are a few workarounds that you can try to fix the above-mentioned issues.